FreeOffice for Windows

 The portable.txt file is just a "marker file" that informs FreeOffice that it should run in portable mode and not leave any configuration files on the host operating system.

-TextMaker then installs its default document templates and configuration files into these folders.
-This can take up to half a minute.
+TextMaker then creates the folder /media/disk/freeoffice/SoftMaker for your documents, templates and settings.
+Next, TextMaker copies its default document templates and configuration files into this folder.
 Once the installation is complete, TextMaker starts.

-At this point you can copy additional documents and templates to the flash drive, if you want.
-Put documents in /media/disk/freeoffice/SoftMaker and templates in /media/disk/freeoffice/SoftMaker/Templates 2016.
+If you want, you can now copy additional documents and templates to the flash drive.
+Put documents in /media/disk/freeoffice/SoftMaker and templates in /media/disk/freeoffice/SoftMaker/Templates 2018.